Monjayaki vs Okonomiyaki : The Difference between the 2 Teppanyaki

 By the way, do you know how Monjayaki is different from Okonomiyaki pancakes?
-For those who don’t know much about the Japanese food, today I want to talk about the difference between Monjayaki and Okonomiyaki.
+For those who don’t know much about the Japanese food, today I will talk about the difference between Monjayaki and Okonomiyaki.

-Generally, the dough of Monjayaki is made mixing wheat flour with Worcester sauce and “Dashi (出汁)” soup stock, so it is watery and runny.
+Generally, the batter of Monjayaki is made mixing wheat flour with Worcester sauce and “Dashi (出汁)” soup stock, so it is watery and runny.

-On the other hand, Okonomiyaki dough is usually made with wheat flour, grated yam, eggs and water, so it is plain in taste and close to pancake dough.
+On the other hand, Okonomiyaki batter is usually made with wheat flour, grated yam, eggs and water, so it is plain in taste and close to pancake batter.

 Typical ingredients of Monjayaki include finely cut cabbage, Beni Shoga pickled red ginger, Agedama tempura bits, Aonori dried powdered seaweed, bite-sized squid meat, sakura shrimps, Mentaiko roe, bite-sized Mochi rice cake, and processed cheese.

 Although the ingredient for Okonomiyaki pancakes is almost the same as that of Monjayaki, a wider variety of foods can be used for Okonomiyaki, such as pork belly slices, bean sprouts, beef tendon, kimchi, and noodles.